Records: Hempstead top cop charged with corruption

 The indictment marks another episode in a continuing series of corruption arrests involving Hempstead Village police and government officials.

-Hempstead Village Chief of Police Paul Johnson, ex-village trustee Perry Pettus and others have been indicted on corruption charges, court documents show.
+Hempstead Village Chief of Police Paul Johnson, ex-village Trustee Perry Pettus and others have been indicted on corruption charges related to an alleged traffic ticket-fixing case that preceded Johnson becoming top cop, court documents show.

-Johnson and Pettus ignored questions while being led in handcuffs into Nassau County Court in Mineola Wednesday morning.
+Johnson ignored questions while being led in handcuffs into Nassau County Court in Mineola Wednesday morning.

 Johnson was charged by Nassau District Attorney Madeline Singas' office with tampering with public records, grand larceny, official misconduct, obstructing governmental administration, criminal contempt and conspiracy.
 He pleaded not guilty to the charges.

-Johnson didn’t comment after authorities took off his handcuffs and he left court with his wife.
+Johnson also didn’t comment after authorities took off his handcuffs and he left court with his wife.

+Court records show Johnson is accused of illegal behavior concerning four traffic summonses, saying he acted in concert with others to cause someone else from delivering the tickets to the courts to prevent their "lawful distribution" and disposed of them "in a manner other than prescribed by law."

+The accusations state further that Pettus called Johnson in May 2018, when he was still a force lieutenant, and told him about four tickets received by a female motorist.

 Johnson’s attorney, Ronald Bekoff, defended what he called his client’s stellar record as a police official.